studio-spindle/cva/client/README.md

 ## Development

-To start developing your application run `yarn dev`.
+To start developing your application run `yarn install` and then `yarn dev`.
 This starts the development server on `http://localhost:3000`.

 Visit `http://localhost:3000` to view your application.

+### Member subscription

+In order for the subscription form to work you will need to start the back-end server for this application.
+See `./src/server/README.md` for more information.

+### Articles page

-This will not start a Weaviate instance which you will need for the Article page.
+Weaviate is needed for the Article page.

 To start a weaviate navigate to **the root of this project** and run docker compose with the relevant services: